 What Do We Mean by African-American Rhinoplasty?

-African-American rhinoplasty is a cosmetic surgery procedure designed specifically for patients of African descent.
-This type of rhinoplasty takes into account the unique facial features, skin types, and nasal structures commonly found in individuals of African heritage.
-The main goal of African-American rhinoplasty is to improve the function and appearance of the nose while maintaining a natural-looking result that complements overall facial appearance and preserves the patient’s ethnic identity.
+African-American rhinoplasty is a process for plastic surgery aimed at African patients.
+This type of rhinoplasty addresses the facial features, skin types and nasal structures characteristic of African people.
+The main objective of African-American rhinoplasty is improving the function and appearance of the nose while attaining a natural-looking result that harmonises with the overall facial appearance and preserves the patient’s ethnic identity.

 What’s the Difference in Rhinoplasty for African Americans?

-Rhinoplasty for African Americans differs from traditional rhinoplasty procedures, which are often tailored to Caucasian patients.
-The main differences lie in the unique nasal anatomy and facial features of African-American patients, which requires the surgeon to have a deep understanding of rhinoplasty and specialized skills so that the end result does not have a “worked-on” or altered look.
+Rhinoplasty for African Americans differs from standard rhinoplasty carried out in Caucasian people.
+The primary differences are the unique nasal anatomy and facial features of African-American patients that require the surgeon to understand rhinoplasty and specialized skills so the result does not come across as “worked-on” or altered.

 What Distinguishes the Features of African-American Noses?

 - Thicker nasal skin: African-American patients typically have thicker, more sebaceous skin, which can impact the surgical approach and final outcome of the rhinoplasty procedure.
-Thicker skin may require additional techniques, such as cartilage grafts, to provide adequate support and definition to the nasal tip and bridge.
+For people with thicker skin, treatments like cartilage grafts may be needed to give the nose bridge and tip the support and shape they need.

 - Wider nasal bridge: African-American noses often have a wider nasal bridge, which can result in a flatter or wider appearance when viewed from the front.